AldroidOng/briohr-api-gateway/README.md

 ### Steps to get it running

 1. Create a working directory that you wish to store your services.
-Exmaple of folder for reference: Briohr
+Example of folder for reference: Briohr
 2. Clone the following repositories into the working directory you created (Briohr)
    ```sh
    git clone https://github.com/AldroidOng/briohr-api-gateway.git